 Typically, guarantor loans will be used for a smaller amount – up to around £15,000 from most lenders.
 These small loan amounts are typical because the loan will be unsecured against property or any collateral.

 When choosing a guarantor, is it important that you choose someone that you trust?
 You should have a close relationship with your guarantor, as they’ll need to understand your financial situation.
 Typically, guarantors are family members, although they can also be spouses, although they can also be friends or colleagues.

 Before getting your guarantor to agree to co-sign your loan, you’ll need to make sure that they are aware of the financial implications of becoming a guarantor.
 It is imperative that they know that if the borrower fails to make the repayments, they will have to pay the repayments instead.

 The only necessary requirement for someone to be a guarantor is that they have a good credit rating.
 Some lenders will require that the guarantor is a homeowner as well.
 It is important that your guarantor has a good credit rating to prove that they are financially responsible and that they will be able to shoulder the burden if you are unable to continue repaying your loan.

-A guarantor with a good credit rating shows the lender that are a smaller risk and, as such, are far more likely to be accepted by lenders and therefore get you the financial agreement that you need.
+A guarantor with a good credit rating shows the lender that is a smaller risk and, as such, are far more likely to be accepted by lenders and therefore get you the financial agreement that you need.